Types of Dental Implants

 Endosteal Dental Implants

+As we’ve already noted endosteal implants are the most popular type of dental implant.
 An endosteal implant is made up of an artificial tooth root placed directly into the jawbone.
-The implant protrudes through the gum with the abutment and crown being placed on top.
+This type of dental implant protrudes through the gum with the abutment and the crown is placed on top.

 Endosteal implants are the most common type of dental implant available.
 If you are considering dental implants to replace a missing tooth, your oral surgeon will most likely recommend this type of dental implant.